alovajs/alovajs.github.io/docs/tutorial/03-client/02-in-depth/01-update-across-components.md

 ## Use method instance to find response states

 When determining the method instance corresponding to the updated response state, you can pass in this method instance in `updateState`.
 It will find whether there is a corresponding response state under this instance and provide it to you for modification in the callback function.
-Finally Just return the modified data.
+Finally, just return the modified data.

 ```javascript
 import { updateState } from 'alova';